cjdoris/ExactpAdics/docs/univariate-polynomials.md

 > {:.ret}
 {:.intrinsic}

-The smallest valuation of the coefficients of f.
+The smallest valuation of the coefficients of `f`.

 **Parameters**
 - `Strategy`